microsoft/sarif-sdk/docs/multitool-usage.md

-Use the SARIF Multitool to transform, enrich, filter, result match, and do other common operations against SARIF files.
+Use the SARIF Multitool to rewrite, enrich, filter, result match, and do other common operations against SARIF files.

 ## Modes
 | Mode | Purpose |